dallaskle/Boilerplate-withAuth-ReactNative-Java-AWS/README.md

 - A React Native app that allows users to sign up, log in, and access protected resources.
 - A Java backend that handles user authentication, authorization, and resource management.
-- AWS services, such as Amazon Lambda Functions and Amazon DynamoDB, that provide secure user management and storage.
+- AWS services, such as Lambda Functions, DynamoDB, and API Gateway, that provide secure user management and storage.

 By using this boilerplate, you can quickly set up a secure and reliable mobile application that meets your specific requirements.
 You can customize the React Native app and the Java backend to fit your needs, and you can leverage AWS services to ensure scalability, reliability, and security.